Returning to Transit? Here’s What You Need to Know

 The main purpose of face coverings is to protect other people in case you’re sick but don’t realize it, so please be sure to wear them for everyone else on board.

-Please stay at least 6 feet apart from other riders and TriMet staff – including the operator – on buses, MAX and at stations and stops.
-WES riders can stay 3 feet from each other, since all riders are wearing masks and WES’s schedule allows for frequent cleaning
+Please stay at least 3 feet apart from other riders on buses, MAX and at stations and stops.

 We’ve closed off some seats on buses and trains with signs – please don’t sit in them.
 These closed seats are arranged to help you stay a safe distance from other riders.